Click to Skip Ad

 Stars include: Ed Harris, Jason Sudeikis, and Elizabeth Olsen

-Summary: This might be my favorite Netflix original movie I’ve ever seen.
-The streaming giant can keep all the splashy films like Don’t Look Up and all the terrible Kevin Hart movies it keeps cranking out — a title like Kodachrome, however, is what I want more of.
+Summary: This might be my favorite Netflix original movie ever.
+The streaming giant can keep all the splashy titles like Don’t Look Up and the terrible Kevin Hart movies that it keeps cranking out — a release like Kodachrome, however, is what I want more of.
 In this 10/10 movie, Jason Sudeikis plays a son reuniting with his cantankerous and dying photographer father (Ed Harris), and they go on a road trip to help him get to the last photo store still developing Kodachrome photos.

 The great thing about a movie like this is that, in spite of the fact that you know with 100% certainty what’s going to be on that roll of the father’s undeveloped film, the quality of all the actors here makes this an enjoyable story to watch unfold all the same.